Family members of EU/EEA nationals

 |Residence Card of a Family Member of an EEA National (old version of the sticker) issued according to Article 10 of EU Directive 38/2004 (above)|

 |Permanent Residence Card (present version of the sticker) issued according to Article 20 of EU Directive 38/2004 (above)|

 1) Competent British authorities have been using four different versions of Residence Documentation vignettes (stickers).
 The Embassy has specimens just of two of them.

 2) Information about the visa requirements is possible to verify through Timatic.
 Timatic is the database of Passport, Visa and Health regulations used by the entire aviation industry.
 Airlines and travel agents use Timatic to provide advice on border requirements to passengers at the time of booking, and airlines use it at the time of boarding to ensure that passengers have sufficient travel documents for their destination and any transit points.

 If you are a Non EU passport holder family member of an EU national and you require a visa (i.e. you do not hold either of the two previously mentioned types of residence permit in the United Kingdom) you can apply for a visa at the Czech Embassy in London.

 You need to submit the following documents when you apply for a Schengen visa:

 - 1 passport size photograph;

-- you need to provide us with the proof that the family member included on your application is related to you as claimed.
-To demonstrate this, you will need to provide original marriage certificate, civil partnership or birth certificate with the official authorization, which is either apostille or superlegalization with the official translation to Czech or English.
+- you need to provide us with the proof that the family member included on your application is related to you as claimed and is travelling with you.
+To demonstrate this, you will need to provide original marriage certificate, civil partnership or birth certificate with the official authorization (+ copy), which is either apostille or superlegalization with the official translation to Czech or English,

 DEFINITION OF APOSTILE AND SUPERLEGALIZATION